architect/arc.codes/src/views/docs/en/guides/frontend/http-functions.md

 By default, all HTTP functions (as well as all other functions) generated with Architect have one generated [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) with the least privilege possible to operate.
 This means HTTP functions can only access other resources defined in the same Architect project.

-Wider account access can be explicitly granted with custom resource policies, [defined in a .arc-config file](/en/reference/architect-manifest-and-config/function-config-file) placed in the HTTP function directory.
+Wider account access can be explicitly granted with custom resource policies, [defined in a `config.arc` file](/en/reference/architect-manifest-and-config/function-config-file) placed in the HTTP function directory.

 ## Examples

 ADD ME!